Wishmaster: The Prophecy Fulfilled

-Wishmaster: The Prophecy Fulfilled is a 2002 Canadian fantasy horror film directed by Chris Angel and starring Michael Trucco, Tara Spencer-Nairn, Jason Thompson, Victor Webster, Kimberly Huie, and John Novak.
-It is the fourth and final installment of the Wishmaster series.
+Wishmaster: The Prophecy Fulfilled is a 2002 Canadian dark fantasy horror film directed by Chris Angel and starring Michael Trucco, Tara Spencer-Nairn, Jason Thompson, Victor Webster, Kimberly Huie, and John Novak.
+It is the fourth and final installment of the Wishmaster film series.

 Plot

-As in the previous films, an evil genie is released from his prison and must grant three wishes to the person who awakens him in order to release the race of Djinn from Hell and allow them to take over the Earth.
+As in the previous films, an evil Djinn is released from his prison and must grant three wishes to the person who awakens him in order to release the race of Djinn from Hell and allow them to take over the Earth.

 Painter Sam and his girlfriend Lisa have just moved in together, when he has a terrible accident that leaves him paraplegic when the bones in his lower legs are fractured.
 Due to his condition, Sam grows ever more distant from Lisa, ruminating on his and Lisa's inability to have sex, and believing that she is having an affair with their lawyer Steven.

 Sensing Sam's growing distance from Lisa, Steven offers Lisa a jewel he found hidden away in an antique desk.
 The jewel, unknown to Steven, is the Djinn's cell.
 Lisa inadvertently awakens the Djinn, which secretly kills Steven and takes his form.
 The Djinn/Steven begins making advances on Lisa to trick her into making wishes.

 She first wishes for the case on Sam's condition to be won.
-The Djinn calls the opposing attorney and forces him to torture himself until he signs a settlement for 10 million dollars.
+The Djinn calls the opposing attorney and forces him to torture himself until he signs a settlement for ten million dollars.
 The Djinn next takes Lisa out to a restaurant called The Palace to celebrate the winning of the case, asking her what she wishes for the most.
 When she says she wishes Sam could walk again, the Djinn grants this wish, enabling Sam to walk, but not repairing the injuries that left him paralyzed.
 They next go to Steven's place where they share champagne.
 While getting more for them to drink, the Djinn hears Lisa wish she could love "Steven" for who he really is.